Structured information to guide you through Unbxd PIM with minimal assistance

 21. AI Enrichment Apps

-1. Mandatory Properties and Prompt Values for each AI App
+1. Mandatory Attributes and Prompt Values for each AI App

 2. Creation of templates for AI enrichment apps